latextemplates/LNCS/README.md

 ## Features

+* Support for German documents (without broken headers):
-* Contains a fix to increase compatibility with Babel.
+  Contains a fix to increase compatibility with Babel.
   See <https://tex.stackexchange.com/a/441701/9075> for details.
 * Provides a skeletal [paper.tex](paper.tex) file.
 * Generated PDF allows for copy and paste of text without getting words with ligatures such as "workflow" destroyed.